Ollama vs LM Studio (2026): local LLM runtimes compared

 Choose Ollama if…

-- Terminal-first workflows are already how your team works.
+- Terminal-first workflows are already how your team ships.

 Choose LM Studio if…